 I usually don’t mind staying indoors for a couple of days: it’s a great way to unwind, watch a movie, read a book, and just enjoy your own company.
 But by day 2 of self-isolation, I was already feeling trapped in my room.

 The confirmation bias is a tendency to search for or interpret information in a way that confirms one’s preconceptions.
 Anything that felt abnormal – a random sneeze, a pain that felt like a sore throat, a headache – seemed like evidence that I had the virus.
 If you search hard enough, you can find evidence to support practically any belief or fear you might have.

-In conclusion, I guess the point of making this blogpost is to say that we are in the middle of a global pandemic and it’s okay to feel scared or demotivated at times.
+Ultimately, I guess the point of making this blogpost is to say that we are in the middle of a global pandemic and it’s okay to feel scared or demotivated at times.
 Try to stop worrying that you might have the virus, and start thinking about how you can contain its spread.
 Stay safe and stay positive – this, too, will pass!

 If you want to know what I’ve been up to since my 14 days of self-isolation ended, see 6 Things to Get You Through Lockdown.

 Enjoyed this post?
 Hit the ‘Subscribe’ button below to get notified of new posts by email!